Structure Formation with Dark Magnetohydrodynamics: Dark Magnetic Fields: Generation, Cosmological Constraints, and Caveats

 where $n$ is the model-dependent spectral tilt, and $\ell$ is the transition scale in~\eqref{eqn:transition_scale}.
 It is assumed that MHD dissiption is the only cutoff in the PMF power spectrum.
 PMFs generated during inflation result in nearly scale-invariant spectra with $n \approx -3$.
-PMFs generated after inflation (e.g., in a phase transition) typically have blue spectra with $n > -3$.
-Constraints on the magnetic field are typically quoted in terms of the comoving field strength, $B_{\rm com}$, at some reference scale $\lambda_B$, typically 1 Mpc:
+PMFs generated after inflation must be causally connected which constraints $n=2$ \cite{Durrer_2003}.
+Constraints on the magnetic field are typically quoted in terms of the comoving field strength, $B_{\rm com}$, at some reference scale $\lambda_B$, typically 1 Mpc

 where $\Gamma(x)$ is the gamma function.
 The physical RMS magnetic field at comoving scale $\lambda_{\rm com}$ and redshift $z$ can be represented in terms of the comoving magnetic field at reference scale $\lambda_B$ as